How to Use NEC Table 310.16 for Conductor Ampacity

 Ambient Temperature Correction

-If your conductors will be installed in an environment hotter than 86°F (e.g., an attic, on a rooftop), you must apply an ambient temperature correction.
-NEC Table 310.15(B)(1) provides the correction factors.
-You multiply the conductor’s ampacity from Table 310.16 by this factor.
-For instance, a wire run through a 120°F space will have its ampacity significantly reduced.
+If conductors will be installed in an environment hotter than 86°F (e.g., an attic or rooftop), you must apply an ambient temperature correction.
+NEC Table 310.15(B)(1) provides correction factors to multiply the ampacity taken from Table 310.16.
+For example, a conductors’ allowable ampacity taken from the table must be multiplied by the appropriate ambient-temperature correction factor when the ambient exceeds 30°C (86°F), which can significantly reduce the allowable ampacity for hot spaces.

 Raceway Conductor Adjustment (Conductor Bundling Derating)

 When you have more than three current-carrying conductors in a single raceway or cable, their mutual heat buildup reduces their ability to dissipate heat.
 This requires a raceway conductor adjustment, also known as conductor bundling derating.
 NEC Table 310.15(C)(1) provides these adjustment factors.
-For example, bundling 4-6 conductors requires you to reduce their ampacity to 80% of the table value.
-This is a critical factor when considering questions like how many computer on one breaker, as multiple shared neutral circuits can result in more than three current-carrying conductors requiring derating.
+For example, bundling 4–6 conductors requires you to reduce their ampacity to 80% of the table value.
+This is a critical factor when considering multi‑cable installations or parallel runs and is a frequent source of errors in the field.

 These complex adjustments for specialized loads, such as those found in EV charging stations or motor-driven equipment, highlight the need for ongoing professional education.
 For example, properly calculating loads for an EVSE requires specific knowledge beyond a simple table lookup, just as the NEC has specific rules that can simplify motor conductor sizing.
 Feeling confident in every calculation is paramount.
 Master the NEC code book and perform accurate calculations every time.